 If you decide to buy a potting shed kit, find out whether or not your retailer provides assembly and construction support.
 If so, it could save you a few hours of having to decipher cryptic instructions that usually skip a few steps.
 On the other hand, if you are technically inclined, or have constructed similar structures in the past, then assembly your own potting shed should not be a problem.

 An important thing to note is that companies providing assembly and installation services will usually ask you to have a base already set in place for your potting shed.
 You can use paving slabs, solid concrete bases, or concrete strip footing for this application.
 Always remember that the goal of a base is twofold – provide a way for the weight of the shed to be transferred evenly onto the ground, and prevent water from accumulating under your structure.
-If you want to learn more, we have a guide on how to lay a shed base.

 Deciding with potting shed to buy requires a bit of planning, but every extra second of effort you take will certainly translate into a prolonged lifespan, allowing you to enjoy your hobby to its fullest.